 Southern Chicken and Dumplings

 Y’all, my homemade Southern Chicken and Dumplings are on another level.
 In fact, it’s so delish, it won the The Kitchn’s Chicken and Dumplings showdown.
 It’s legit the best!
-I add hearty and fluffy, biscuit-style dumplings to a rich, thickened chicken stew filled with vegetables, aromatics and so much bomb flavor!
+My trick is using a rotisserie chicken which already has a ton of flavor and makes things much easier.
+I add fluffy, biscuit-style dumplings to a chicken stew filled with veggies and so much bomb flavor!
 This comfort food is a winner, literally, and it will be the best chicken and dumplings recipe you will ever try.
 Trust!

 This post may contain affiliate links.
 Read our disclosure policy.